Clarkmcev/Clarkmcev/README.md

 ## About me

-- 🔭 I’m currently looking for opportunities and learning about NextJs
 - ⚡ Can't like without music, technology and my daily sport dose
 - :school: Master of IT Engineering / MSc Finance / Fullstack Web Development Bootcamp
 - 📫 mcevoyclark@gmail.com